IshmaelRogers/DeepNN/README.md

     seed=None,
     name=None
 )

-function to implement the dropout

 See droput.py

-Result of code is
+Result of code as seen in the repository is

 [[ 9.559999, 16.], [ 0. , 0.], [ 4.72, 28.32])

 # Deep Neural Network Lab